- Overview

 - Know Before You Go

-Tropical environments and ecosystems are extremely diverse in comparison to their temperate counterparts.
-Panama encompasses many distinct biomes and ecosystems, teeming with plant and animal life.
-Location, elevation, and climate influence these environments and the plants and animals within, all part of an intricate and delicate web of interactions.
-When you first step into a tropical forest, you may be overwhelmed by the sights, sounds and smells around you.
-From the towering canopy above to the soil beneath your feet, there is life lurking in every nook and cranny.
+Tropical environments and ecosystems hold amazing wonders and are extremely diverse compared to their temperate counterparts.
+When you first step into a tropical forest, you may be overwhelmed by the sights, sounds, and smells around you.
+In Panama, with very little driving, we are within close reach of many distinct biomes and ecosystems teeming with plant and animal life.
+Location, elevation, and climate influence these environments and the plants and animals within and are all part of an intricate and delicate web of interactions.
+From the towering canopy above to the soil beneath your feet, there is life lurking around every nook and cranny.

-The Canopy Family and Naturalist Journeys are excited to offer a special Tropical Rainforest Biodiversity workshop, featuring guest scientists Dr. Howard Topoff and Dr. Carol Simon, both formerly of the City University of New York and the American Museum of Natural History.
-For more than ten years they have brought their expertise on tropical environments and biodiversity to us for this event!
-We spend our time exploring the forests in search of birds, mammals, frogs, insects, and fascinating trees and plants, and almost every day there is an informative and entertaining presentation on a wide variety of tropical biodiversity topics.
-Lodging is at the world-famous Canopy Tower, surrounded by the lowland tropical forests of Soberania National Park, and the Canopy Lodge, in the picturesque foothills of El Valle de Antón, both perfect locations for exploring tropical ecosystems.
+Spend time exploring the forests in search of birds, mammals, frogs, insects, and fascinating trees and plants.
+Almost every day there is an informative and entertaining presentation on a wide variety of tropical biodiversity topics.
+Top birding guides from the Canopy staff join Howard and Carol on outings.
+Lodging is at the world-famous Canopy Tower, surrounded by the lowland tropical forests of Soberania National Park, and the fabulous Canopy Lodge, in the picturesque foothills of El Valle de Anton, both perfect locations for exploring tropical ecosystems.

 Tour Highlights